mackovaKris/mackovaKris.github.io/Projects/ObjectScape/ObjectScape.md

 ### Bachelors thesis: Software development and virtual reality. ###
 ObjectScape is the result of my bachelors project.
 The goal was to help students learn object oriented programming.

-It's a Escape Room virtual reality education game, where players solve puzzles and code real (virtual) objects that they have to use to solve them.
+It's an Escape Room virtual reality education game, where players solve puzzles and code real (virtual) objects that they have to use to solve them.

 Made with Unity for HTC Vive.